threefoldtech/js-sdk/docs/vdc/vdc_grid_requirement.md

 - Nodes with IPv6 interface and HDD disks

-    These nodes will be used to deploy ZDBs that used as storage nodes.
+    These nodes will be used to deploy ZDBs that used as storage containers.

 **Important Notes:**

-- The nodes needed can have all resources together so they can be used for deploying kubernetes clusters or storage nodes.
+- The nodes needed can have all resources together so they can be used for deploying kubernetes clusters or storage containers.

 ### How to use this farm